 Note

-To query data across multiple devices in Intune, select Devices > Device query > Query with Copilot.
+To query data across many devices in Intune, select Devices > Device query.

-When the Copilot window opens, enter your question about the device.
-If device query supports the properties needed to answer the question, Copilot generates a KQL query that you can use to get the data that you require.
+In Copilot Chat, enter your question about the devices.
+If device query supports the properties needed to answer the question, then Copilot generates a KQL query that you can use.

-You can select the options that Copilot generates to quickly generate a KQL query, or you can enter your question or request other device data.
-Once Copilot generates the query, select Add to editor to add it to the query editor, or select Add and run to add it to the editor and automatically run it.
-To make a new request, select Query with Copilot to display the Copilot pane.
+You can select the options that Copilot generates to quickly generate a KQL query.
+Or, you can enter your question or request other device data.
+To make a new request, ask your new question in Copilot Chat.

 The following examples are some queries you can try: